pujitha02/Car-Price-Predction-/README.md

-# Car-Price-Predction-
+# Car-Price-Prediction-
-To predict the price of the cars using linear regression
+By using  linear regression techniques car price will be predicted